 Also known as: Urine sugar test, Urine glucose test, Glucosuria test or Glycosuria test

-- Diabetes, although blood glucose tests are needed to diagnose diabetes.
-Small increases in urine glucose levels after a large meal are not always a cause for concern.
+- Diabetes: Small increases in urine glucose levels after a large meal are not always a cause for concern.

-- A rare condition in which glucose is released from the kidneys into the urine, even when blood glucose levels are normal (renal glycosuria)
+- Renal glycosuria: A rare condition in which glucose is released from the kidneys into the urine, even when blood glucose levels are normal.

 The glucose urine test measures the amount of sugar (glucose) in a urine sample.
 The presence of glucose in the urine is called glycosuria or glucosuria.